 Read more about glycemic index[2].

-You will probably have to grow your limas, which I recommend in any case; they are far nicer and better than butter-beans from a can.
+You will probably have to grow your limas which I recommend in any case; they are far nicer and better than butter-beans from a can.

 Much of it has to do with your philosophy.
 We are totally committed to creating a Cyan Zone at our home, caring for both the planet and our own wellness; that means green and blue issues.
-So that requires including large amounts of legumes for protein daily.
-Red meat adds far more carbon to the atmosphere and demands ten-times as much water.
+So that requires eating large amounts of legumes for protein daily.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: